WHAT IS IMPETIGO?

-Causative agent is staphylococcus bacteria,sometimes group A streptococcus may cause
+The causative agent is staphylococcus bacteria, sometimes group A streptococcus may also cause it.

-This condition is highly infectious,these bacteria enter into skin through any break in the skin then it form the colony in the body.or this condition is also spread by the touch of sore of a person with impetigo or contaminated items like towels,clothes ,or sheets or any other contaminated articles.
+This condition is highly infectious, these bacteria enter the skin through any break in the skin and then form a colony in the body.
+This condition is also spread by the touch of sore of a person with impetigo or contaminated items like towels, clothes, sheets, or any other contaminated articles.

 - Antibiotics drugs